Jmofuture/Jmofuture/README.md

 Data Analyst
 ------------

-Data Analyst in process, believer that valuable information comes from data.
+Data Analyst, believer that valuable information comes from data.

 * 🌍  I'm based in Montevideo.
 * ✉️  You can contact me at [Email](mailto:jeanolmedillo@outlook.com)